 A watercourse can be a:

-A culvert is an underground structure that a watercourse can flow through.
+A culvert is an underground structure that water can flow through.

 Owners: your responsibilities